hammingweight/synkctl/README.md

 Since it's written in Go, **synkctl** runs on Linux, Windows and MacOS and on AMD64 and Arm CPUs.

 ## The **synkctl** CLI
-Running `synkctl`  without any arguments, provides help
+Running **synkctl**  without any arguments, provides help

 ```
 $ synkctl
-SynkCtl is a CLI for querying and updating SunSynk hybrid inverters and getting
+**synkctl** is a CLI for querying and updating SunSynk hybrid inverters and getting
 the state of the battery, grid and input (e.g. solar panels) connected to the
 inverter.